-My friends: Understand petty recriminations for what they are: conditioned responses to unstable social situations created to drive people apart.
+My friends.
+Understand petty recriminations for what they are: conditioned responses to unstable social situations created to keep people apart.
 Single, married, widowed, divorced.
 Labels that mean nothing.
-We must unite and form an unbreakable chain that will choke the enemies of the working class.
+We must unite!
+We must form an unbreakable chain that will choke the enemies of the working class.
 We have the power.
 So let's organize and use it!

-Does that unbreakable chain include our enemies in Iraq?
+MAN 1 Does that unbreakable chain include our enemies in Iraq?

 Wars are driven by the insatiable craving for profit.
 The government says that we have enemies.
-That is pure propagandistic garbage spewed out by the plutocrats and fascists who control the government.
+That is pure propaganda spewed out by plutocrats and neo-fascists.
 They want to keep the working class divided, but we're on to them.
-What is needed now is collective action to drive the plutocrats and their lackeys out.
+What is needed now is collective action that will bring the whole festering system down.
 Then wars will stop and people throughout the world will live in peace and harmony.